 Watermelon – Gelatin – Lemon Juice – Honey

 This is a different recipe for gummies.
 These get their flavor and coloring from watermelon.
 If you are lucky enough to get a nice ripe watermelon you don’t even need to add the honey.
 These are the healthiest gummies I’ve ever seen.
 What child wouldn’t jump at the chance to eat some of these?
-The gingerbread molds they were made in aren’t even very expensive either.
 They look like so much fun to make.

 8. Plantain Chips – Fed and Fit z

 Plantains – Coconut Oil – Real Salt

 Oh my, talk about easy!
 It’s called slicing, baking, eating.
 That’s all there is to making these babies.
 If you like crunchy, salty, chip-like snacks, you are going to love these.
 They pack really well so they are good to take with you on a hike, road trip or in a lunch box.
 The sky is the limit.
 They are really good to use as scoopers for guacamole, pico de gallo or salsa.
 They will keep in an airtight bag for 5-7 days, but they will lose their crispiness after a day or two.
 When they are crispy, they are hard to put down.